hamdans-eth/colors/README.md

 # Grounded language learning of visual-lexical color descriptions
-The goal is to learn from description-color pairs to describe colors, and to create colors from description. `python main.py --save`
+The goal is to learn from description-color pairs to describe colors, and to create colors from description.

 ## What's needed
  - python 3.6